 If you want to use your own Snowflake database, you must provide the host name (account name), user name, password, database name, schema, and a warehouse.

-We highly recommend that you create a dedicated user for the destination component in your Snowflake database.
+We highly recommend that you create a dedicated user for the data destination connector in your Snowflake database.
 Then you must provide the user with access to the Snowflake Warehouse.

 Warning: Keep in mind that Snowflake is case sensitive and if identifiers are not quoted, they are converted to upper case.
-So if you run, for example, a query CREATE SCHEMA john.doe;, you must enter the schema name as DOE in the destination component configuration.
+So if you run, for example, a query CREATE SCHEMA john.doe;, you must enter the schema name as DOE in the data destination connector configuration.

 More info here.